vas0011/cse15l-lab-reports/lab1.md

 <br>
 ## 2. ```cat``` with a path to a directory as an argument
 ![Image](cat2.png)
+Typing a path to a directory as an arguement results in an error.
+This results in an error because a directory because cat prints contents of files and directories arent files.
 <br>
 ## 3. ```cat``` with a path to a file as an argument
 ![Image](cat3.png)
 <br>